About our playgrounds

 The focus of the programme is to provide inclusive and accessible play areas that can be enjoyed by everyone.

 In total, 45 parks in Brighton & Hove are benefiting from the funding.
-23 parks have already been refurbished and are being enjoyed by children and young people across the city.

 The funding is provided through: